 Doorspread.
 The distance between the two trawl doors provides a measure of the width of the trawl path used to estimate the potential area of the seafloor contacted by the trawl gear, that is, the swept area.
-This measure is not reported on commercial data forms, so previous footprint studies have applied doorspread values (with agreement from the Fisheries New Zealand Aquatic Environment Working group) to each tow, based on vessel size, target species, and known gear parameters, including the number of nets used to reflect differences in the spread of gear depending on vessel size (see for example, Baird & Wood 2018).
-The estimated doorspread values used in this study were assigned according to vessel size (overall length), target, and the number of nets used (based on the "number of nets" data which were first collected on the TCER and TCEPR forms in the 2008 fishing year), informed further by observer data.
+This measure is not reported on commercial data forms, so previous footprint studies have applied doorspread values (with agreement from the MPI Aquatic Environment Working group) to each tow, based on vessel size, target species, and known gear parameters, including the number of nets used to reflect differences in the spread of gear depending on vessel size (see for example, Baird & Wood 2018).
+The estimated doorspread values used in this study were assigned according to vessel size (overall length), target, and the number of nets used (based on the "number of nets" data which were first collected on the TCER and TCEPR forms in the 2008 fishing year).
 Data from the HOK/HAK/LIN stock assessment projects (Sira Ballara, NIWA, pers. comm.) were used to identify those tows in the effort data that used twin trawls before 2008.
-Vessel categories and types are given Figure 13.
-The assigned doorspreads were:
+Thus, the assigned doorspreads were:

-- 70 m for category A vessels under 20 m in length, with a single net - 100 m for category A vessels over 20 m (max.
-28 m) in length, with single net - 150 m for category B vessels, with a single net - 50 m for scampi tows with two nets and 70 m for scampi tows using three nets for category A vessels - 70 m for scampi tows with two nets and 90 m for scampi tows using three nets for category B vessels - 150 m for all targets, except HAK/HOK/LIN/SWA, for category C vessels that used one net - 200 m for category C vessels targeting HAK/HOK/LIN/SWA with a single net - 400 m for category C vessels targeting HAK/HOK/LIN/SWA with two nets [bottom trawl, BT] and for a single category D vessel that used two nets [BT] - 150 m for all category D BATM vessels [BT and midwater within 1 m seafloor] - 200 m for remaining category D vessels with single net.
+- 70 m for vessels up to 28 m in length, with a single net - 90 m for vessels 28-46 m, with a single net - 50 m for scampi tows with two nets and 70 m for scampi tows using three nets - 150 m for all targets, except HAK/HOK/LIN/SWA, for vessels 46-82 m that used one net - 200 m for HAK/HOK/LIN/SWA, for vessels 46-82 m that used one net - 400 m for HAK/HOK/LIN/SWA, for vessels 46-82 m that used two nets - 200 m for all targets for vessels over 82 m.